How to Write a Magnificent CV for Your LL.M. Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 Alternatively, you can make an entirely different section titled something like ‘additional education’ or ‘supplementary education’ and put your online courses/ summer schools there.

 • Don't include career objectives.
-The only objective you can have when applying for an academic program or a scholarship is to get admission to the program or get scholarship.
+The only objective you can have when applying for an LL.M. or a scholarship is to get admission to the program or get scholarship.
 If you include career objectives, the selection committee will think that you submitted a generic CV that you’ve previously used for a corporate job and that you didn’t put any effort in your application – which would mean that probably you don’t want it so much – which increases your chances of being rejected.

 • Don’t give a form of a legal entity that you worked for, such as ‘JSC’ (joint stock company).
 It clutters the CV and carries zero useful information.
 Just give the company’s name.